Skip to main content

 You can create a cloud server with Jitsi Meet:

 • with access from the Internet.
 To do this, you need to create a private subnet and connect a public IP address — you can do this when creating the server.
-After the server is created, a free license will be automatically released TLS Certificate from Let's Encrypt® for the domain you specify.
-To issue a certificate, you must add an A record for the domain and specify the public IP address of the server in the record value.
-The domain can be add to Selectel DNS hosting (actual);
+After the server is created, a free TLS certificate from Let's Encrypt® will be automatically issued for the domain you specify.
+To issue the certificate, you need to add an A-record for the domain and specify the public IP address of the server in the record value.
+The domain can be added to Selectel's DNS hosting service;

 To configure Jitsi Meet when creating a server, you need to specify user data — custom configuration settings for the server operating system.

-2. Click Create a server.
+2. Click Create Server.

-3. In the block Name and location:
+3. In the Name and Location block:

-3.2 In the fields Region и Poole select region and pool segmentThe pool segment determines the list of available server configurations and the cost of resources.
-The list of available server configurations and the cost of resources depends on the pool segment.
+3.2 In the Region and Pool fields, select the region and pool segment in which the server will be created.
+The list of available server configurations and resource costs depends on the pool segment.
 Once the server is created, the pool segment cannot be changed.

-4. In the block Source select the source from which the server will be created.
+4. In the Source block, select the source from which the server will be created.

 • fixed configuration — rulers in which the ratio of resources is fixed;

-The amount of RAM that is allocated to the server may be less than specified in the configuration — the operating system kernel reserves some RAM depending on the kernel version and distribution.
-You can check the allocated amount on the server using the command sudo dmesg | grep Memory.
+The amount of RAM allocated to the server may be less than the amount specified in the configuration — the operating system kernel reserves some RAM depending on the kernel version and distribution.
+You can check the allocated amount on the server with sudo dmesg | grep Memory.

 Once the server is created, you can disconnect additional disks from it or connect new ones.